 The declaration of a health state emergency triggers an array of actions which will expend funds to deploy equipment and supplies.
 As well as streamlining of administrative procedures.

 City Hall and all Departments will continue to provide essential services that are a part of social order for the safety and well-being of the residents of the City of Huntington Park.
 The City intends to remain operational and perform all essential functions throughout the duration of this emergency without interruption.

-WHAT THE CITY OF HUNTINGTON PARK IS DOING
+WHAT HUNTINGTON PARK POLICE IS DOING:

 Below you can find the most up-to-date coronavirus information as it relates to the City and its local agencies.